olmsteadca/portfolioWebsite/README.md

 ## Future Improvements

 I plan to make this an interactive and professional UI design portfolio.
-This means I need to do more research on State in React. as well as animating UI elements.
+This means I need to do more research on State in React, as well as animating UI elements.